rostyslavborovyk/rfs/README.md

 UI will be built with one of the libraries (possibly https://www.egui.rs/).
 It should have 2 views.
 The first view represent the state of the system (represent the peers and possibly the ping values for them, some other info about the peers).
 The second view should represent the view of downloaded files (akin to µtorrent)

+## To do
+- Change protocol from json to binary
+- Create a context diagram for the project
+- Create a class diagram for the project
+- Create a http server that is able to accepts commands (i.e download file, get info, etc.) for the future UI integration

+## In progress
+- Refactor other todos, improve project structure

+## Completed
+- Write integration tests